 After a few days we can unwrap the pier and remove the supports.

 Tada!
 Some scraped knuckles and a few expletives later…I have a pier.
-There are a few bubbles on the surface but its a lot better that I thought it would be considering that we had to use used very dry concrete and it was difficult to agitate in the tube.
+There are a few bubbles on the surface but its a lot better that I thought it would be considering that we had to use used very dry concrete to stop it flowing out from the bottom, and it was difficult to agitate in the tube.
 (A little bit of rendering will fix that before I paint it in a few weeks).
 I will let it completely dry first and I can also cut off the excess wiring tubes sticking out of the top of the pier.

 Lay the rest of the slab